 Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil.
 Before each use or daily Check the engine-oil level.
 Ensure that the engine stops within 3 seconds after releasing the blade-control bar.
 Clean grass clippings and dirt from under the machine.
-Before storage Empty the fuel tank before annual storage.
-Yearly Service the air cleaner.
-Change the engine oil.
+Before storage Empty the fuel tank before repairs as directed and before annual storage.
+Yearly Change the engine oil.
 Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
 Clean the air cooling system; clean it more frequently in dusty operating conditions.
-Refer to your engine operator's manual.
-Refer to your engine operator's manual for any additional yearly maintenance procedures.
+Refer to your engine owner's manual.
+Refer to your engine owner's manual for any additional yearly maintenance procedures.

-Important: Refer to your engine operator's manual for additional maintenance procedures.
+Important: Refer to your engine owner's manual for additional maintenance procedures.